Wojix/google-font-to-png/README.md

 Create an PNG from a Google font

-This project is based on the idea of google-font-to-svg-path by [dan marshall](dan marshall)
+This project is based on the idea of <br>
+google-font-to-svg-path by [dan marshall](dan marshall)